Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 Canon EF 35mm f/2 IS USM Wide-Angle

-If you need a one-lens-fits-all option, then this lens is a good start.
+If you need a one-lens-fits-all option, this lens is a good start.

-This is the lens I personally use and I have loved it since the day I bought it because it is so versatile.
+This is the lens I use, and I have loved it since the day I bought it because it is so versatile.
 All the images in this post were shot with this lens!

 My Pros With This Lens: